JaykeBird/ssui/README.md

     <flat:FlatButton Content="My Button" x:Name="btn1" Background="Orchid" BorderBrush="Purple" ThemeValueExclude="Background,BorderBrush" />
 ```

+For storing your SsuiAppTheme in a settings file or cache, get a serializable version of it using the `ToSerializableObject` method.

 From here, you should be on your way!

 ### Accent theme